LLoCO: Learning Long Contexts Offline

 \end{enumerate}

 Our results are summarized in Table~\ref{table:exp}.
-When AutoCompressor is used out of the box without any in-domain finetuning, its performance sometimes falls short of the baseline where no context is appended.
-In contrast, by combining compression and finetuning, \sys significantly outperforms the baseline on all datasets by a substantial margin while using 30 times fewer tokens.
-Notably, for NarrativeQA, \sys achieves an F1 score of 28.34 compared to 14.42 for the baseline, showcasing the efficacy of our proposed technique.
+When AutoCompressor is used without in-domain finetuning, its performance sometimes falls short of the baseline where no context is appended.
+However, by combining compression and finetuning, \sys significantly outperforms the baseline on all datasets, using $30 \times$ fewer tokens.

-Furthermore, the effectiveness of \sys is particularly evident in the case of the NarrativeQA dataset, where the average document length is 84,770 tokens, significantly exceeding the context window limit of LLaMA2-7B.
-By compressing the contexts into approximately 2,600 tokens on average, \sys is able to fit the compressed representations within the context window limit.
-This enables \sys to leverage all the available context, resulting in impressive F1 scores on this challenging dataset.
+For the \quality, Qasper, QMSum, and HotpotQA datasets, most samples fit within the 32k token limit of the LLaMA2-7B-32k model without truncation.
+Here, \sys does not have a longer context advantage but still uses $30 \times$ fewer tokens than the baseline while achieving better performance.
+This shows that in-domain finetuning enhances the model's ability to interpret compressed embeddings and answer questions.
+Detailed sequence length statistics are in Table~\ref{tab:stat} in Appendix~\ref{appendix:dataset}.

+For the NarrativeQA dataset, the average document length is 84,770 tokens, exceeding the LLaMA2-7B-32k context limit. \sys compresses these contexts to about 2,600 tokens, enabling comprehensive context utilization for question answering.
+To assess the impact of context length and ensure fair comparison, we conducted an ablation study with two new configurations: (1) documents truncated to 32k tokens before compression and finetuning \sys on the resulting embeddings, and (2) testing another LLaMA2-7B extended for $128$k context window with state-of-the-art long-context ability from~\citep{fu2024data}.
+Our results in Table~\ref{table:nqa-comparison} show that \sys performs better than LLaMA-7B at both 32k and 128k context lengths.